-With its wider and longer contact area, the new XTR M9120 Trail Pedals from Shimano provide a more solid pedal-shoe interface.
+The Shimano XTR PD-M9120 Trail Pedals feature a wider and longer contact area, providing a more solid pedal-shoe interface than the standard XTR SPD pedal.
 Designed to transmit power efficiently for better bike control, the new 9120 XTR pedals have been fine tuned to work efficiently with both Mountain Endurance- and All Mountain style-shoes.
 With its integrated cage, the 9120 not only protects Shimano's binding from impacts, but also makes stepping-in easier, working as a guide for the shoe and cleat.

 The Shimano XTR PD-M9120 Trail Pedals include the Shimano SM-SH51 cleats and 1mm cleat spacer, and require 2-bolt mountain shoes.

 - Improved bike control with a wider, longer pedal contact area.

 - More solid pedal-shoe interface allows you to focus on riding.